As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, in contrast to the permineralization process, the minerals present in the formation of cast fossils do not replace organic matter.
 Instead, they are merely filling the space.
 The result is another stone similar to a petrified fossil.

 The critical difference is that cast fossils don’t directly replace the tissues of organisms.
-Instead, they fill space left by the organism after it has decayed.
+Instead, they fill the space left by the organism after it has decayed.

 Trace fossils are indirect evidence of an organism’s existence.
 The fossils are also formed in soon-to-been sedimentary rock.
 However, unlike previously mentioned fossils, trace fossils are not representations of an organism’s body.